matter-labs-archive/pedersen_hash_standard/README.md

 This process is iterative

 - Take message `m` as a vector
-- Make `nonce` in a form of unsigned integer of 8 bytes starting with zero
+- Make `nonce` in a form of unsigned integer of 8 bits starting with zero
 - Append this nonce to the `m` and run the `group_hash` iteration from above using such concatenated message as a `tag`
 - If `group_hash` returs a point - use this point
 - Else increment `nonce`, form new `tag`